xTunner/frontend/resources/assets/docs/ios.md

 at various points in the build process.
 See the [configuration doc](/docs/configuration) for a detailed discussion of the structure of the `circle.yml` file.
-Note, however, that a number of options, particularly in the `machine` section, may result in errors because OSX vms feature less pre-installed packages and options than our standard Linux containers.
+Note, however, that a number of options, particularly in the `machine` section, may result in errors because OSX vms feature fewer pre-installed packages and options than our standard Linux containers.
-In such cases you may need run custom commands in appropriate build phases and install custom packages yourself (see below).
+In such cases you may need to run custom commands in appropriate build phases and install custom packages yourself (see below).

 ###Custom packages